Superdiffusion and antidiffusion in an aligned active suspension

 To summarise: we have shown that the large-scale, long-time properties of a suspension of active particles in a viscous fluid with a built-in preferred axis lie in universality classes distinct from those of an isotropic active suspension with the same slow variables.
 Unlike in \cite{tiribocchi2015active}, activity enters even in the linearized dynamics of the concentration and hydrodynamic velocity.
 In the homogeneous phase, we predict superdiffusive relaxation of the concentration, with dynamic exponent $z=d/2$ in dimension $d<4$, i.e., time $\propto$ (length)$^{3/2}$ in 3D.
 Our 3D numerical experiments with aligned Brownian force dipoles in a viscous fluid show a crossover from an early-time ballistic to the asymptotic superdiffusive behavior, confirming our proposed scaling.
 We have \SR{shown that the interplay of active stresses and a particle current induced by inhomogeneous gradients in the suspension velocity field} drives phase separation through hydrodynamic flow. \SR{In End Matter, we argue that the relative shift in diffusivities is of order the P\'{e}clet number associated with activity, which for reasonable parameter values is found to be of order unity.} The underlying mechanism is fundamentally multi-particle in nature and thus inaccessible to the treatment of \cite{Baskaran15567}.
 By contrast with the flow-induced phase separation of \cite{thutupalli2018FlowinducedPhase}, it does not rely on sample boundaries.
-Possible physical realizations on which to test our theory include microbes dispersed homogeneously in a nematic \cite{Zhou1265} stiff enough that its orientational instability due to active stress \cite{simha2002hydrodynamic} is banished to scales beyond the system size—, or subjected to polarized \cite{yang2021controlling} or directional \cite{eisenmann2025PureHydrodynamic,eisenmann2023phototaxis,choudhary2019reentrant} light fields, or colloidal suspensions in a uniform electric field \cite{zorkot2018current,mahdisoltani2021long,Raminfoot}, in which concentration fluctuations are force dipoles.
+Possible physical realizations on which to test our theory include microbes dispersed homogeneously in a nematic \cite{Zhou1265} stiff enough that its orientational instability due to active stress \cite{simha2002hydrodynamic} is banished to scales beyond the system size—, or subjected to polarized \cite{yang2021controlling} or directional \cite{eisenmann2025PureHydrodynamic,eisenmann2023phototaxis,choudhary2019reentrant} light fields, or colloidal suspensions in a uniform electric field \cite{zorkot2018current,mahdisoltani2021long,golestanian2026AnomalousDiffusion}, in which concentration fluctuations are force dipoles.
+Similar physics, though accompanied by long-ranged magnetic effects, should arise for magnetic colloids in an oscillating magnetic field~\cite{kumaran2022effect}.